GenericMasterFunctions

 VerifyPropertiesToFile

-Compare/Verify all of the value properties of a test object with a file.
+Compare/Verify ALL of the value properties of a test object with a benchmark file.

 VerifyProperty